programminghistorian/jekyll/index.md

 <div class="home-block">
 <div class="container">
 <h2>Our Team</h2>
-<p>As a volunteer, community-driven resource, we take pride in showing off and giving credit to the  <a href="project-team.html">great many people</a> who have contributed their time and energy to <i>Programming Historian</i>.</p>
+<p>As a volunteer, community-driven resource, we take pride in showing off and giving credit to the  <a href="project-team.html">great many people</a> who have contributed their time and energy to the <i>Programming Historian</i>.</p>
 </div>
 </div>